NuGet/Insights/docs/new-driver.md

 ### Document your driver

-Update the [drivers list](../README.md#drivers) to mention your driver.
+When you run the [`DriverDocTest`](../test/Worker.Logic.Test/Docs/DriverDocsTest.cs) suite, it will generate a baseline driver document in the [`docs/drivers`](drivers) directory.
+If this doesn't happen, the actual code of your driver probably isn't done.
+Make sure all of the above steps are done.
+You'll need to fill in some placeholder TODOs for the generated driver document.
+It can help to look at the driver document of a similar driver.
+The [`PackageArchiveToCsv`](drivers/PackageArchiveToCsv.md) document is good to mimic for a driver that generates CSV records.
+The [`LoadPackageArchive`](drivers/LoadPackageArchive.md) document is good to mimic if your driver just loads data into Azure Table Storage for other drivers to use.
+Finally, update the [drivers list](drivers/README.md) to mention your driver.

-If your driver produces a CSV, the CSV schema must be documented similar to the existing CSV tables, in [`docs/tables`](../docs/tables).
-The easiest way to get started is to run the `AllTablesAreListedInREADME` test in [`DocsTest`](../test/Worker.Logic.Test/Docs/DocsTest.cs) to write out an initial version of the document matching the patterns of the existing documents.
-Just fill in the TODOs and make sure all of the tests in [`DocsTest`](../test/Worker.Logic.Test/Docs/DocsTest.cs) after you are done with your document.
+If your driver produces a CSV, the CSV schema must be documented similar to the existing CSV tables, in [`docs/tables`](tables).
+The easiest way to get started is to run the `AllTablesAreListedInREADME` test in [`TableDocsTest`](../test/Worker.Logic.Test/Docs/TableDocsTest.cs) suite to write out an initial version of the document matching the patterns of the existing documents.
+Just fill in the TODOs and make sure all of the tests in [`TableDocsTest`](../test/Worker.Logic.Test/Docs/TableDocsTest.cs) suite pass after you are done with your document.
+Finally, update the [tables list](tables/README.md) to mention your table.